text

 SceneScan Digital builds on this foundation by:

-• Increasing optical sensitivity by ~10,000x
+• Increasing optical sensitivity

 • Dramatically boosting laser pulse rates while remaining eye‑safe